yukun-dong/how-to/Command-and-Response.md

 |`bot/src/helloworldCommandHandler.ts`| A hello world command handler to process a `helloworld` command and return an adaptive card as response |
 |`bot/src/adaptiveCards/*.json`| Adaptive card JSON file used as your command response |

+# Development
-# How to add more command and response
+## How to add more command and response
 1. Add command definition in manifest.
 You can edit the manifest template file `templates\appPackage\manifest.template.json` to include:
     * The command `title` that user type in the message compose area to trigger the command.
     * The `command` description for this command.